NikHoh/VIAS/README.md

 2. Download OCID data in the `*.csv.gz` format for the desired operation space from https://opencellid.org/
    - place the file in the folder `workspace/VIAS_data/input/ocid`

+3. Depending on the installation option:
+   - In case you followed installation A (Build yourself):
-3. Navigate into the example script folder
+      - Navigate into the example script folder
          - `cd workspace/VIAS/vias/examples`
-4. Enter the virtual environment if not activated yet
+      - Enter the virtual environment if not activated yet
          - `conda activate vias_env`
-5. Run the map extraction tool (MET)
+      - Run the map extraction tool (MET)
          - `python met_example.py`
+  - In case you followed installation B (Docker container):
+     - Mount data folder and run Docker container
+        - `docker run -it  -v ~/code/VIAS_data:/VIAS_data vias:latest python3 met_example.py`
-6. The tool should produce the different mentioned outputs in the respective folders along with images in the folder `workspace/VIAS_data/input/grid_map_plots` visualizing
+4. The tool should produce the different mentioned outputs in the respective folders along with images in the folder `workspace/VIAS_data/input/grid_map_plots` visualizing
    - semantic data of the operation space
    - road traffic streets underneath the operation space
    - heights of buildings underneath the operation space